plane icon

 Send 1Hz GGA to Plugin

-This configuration file allow connection to NTRIP client with VRS mountpoints.
+This configuration file allows connection to an NTRIP client with VRS mountpoints.

 • Enable on COM2: GGA with 1s